automation-itspeedway-net/miot/README.md

     miot -h
     miot /?

-The first time you use *miot* you should setup your system which will add additional commands and install the core modules:
-    miot setup

 The next set of commands are used to control the modules you have selected to be part of your system.
 You can choose to install/uninstall, enable/disable or start/stop their services.

     miot install <module>